 - Inspect each wheel for brake pad dust accumulation and disk rotor wear, making a mental note or taking pictures of each wheel.

 - Perform a thorough cleaning of each wheel including rims, tires, brake calipers, and rotors.
 Use a high-pressure system to clean and remove dirt and debris.
-(I prefer the local self-service car wash for this, since most have heated water systems with dissolving agents, and you’re not left with a dirty driveway to clean-up.)
+(I prefer the local self-service car wash for this, since most have heated water systems with dissolving agents, and you’re not left with a dirty driveway to clean-up.
+However, I know a few people who do it in their driveway then search for a service specializing in Deck Power Washing in Fort Worth or their local area so they can clean up afterward.)

 - Perform a second inspection after cleaning, again making a mental note or documenting with pictures.
 Compare the results to determine if the disc rotors are scored, grooved, pitted, or discolored.
 Depending on the rim style and braking systems, the cleaned rotors should be fairly accessible.
 I use my index finger to lightly drag along the rotor surface which should feel smooth from inside to outside.
 (Remember: only perform tactile tests on clean and cooled rotors, as the surface can be extremely hot after brake use.
 Also, wash up immediately afterward, as some braking materials can be caustic.)